 Type 2 diabetes can be treated with a number of different blood-sugar-lowering drugs such as metformin, empagliflozin, liraglutide or human insulin.
 These can either be used on their own (monotherapy) or in combination with each other.

-In 2018, the Institute for Quality and Efficiency in Health Care (IQWiG, Germany) looked into whether the fixed combination of insulin glargine / lixisenatide has advantages or disadvantages compared to the standard treatments.
+In 2020, the Institute for Quality and Efficiency in Health Care (IQWiG, Germany) last looked into whether the fixed-dose combination of insulin glargine / lixisenatide has any advantages or disadvantages compared to the standard treatments.

-The manufacturer provided one study involving a total of 544 people with usable data.
-These people had been unable to sufficiently control their blood sugar levels using metformin in combination with another blood-sugar-lowering tablet.
+In 2018 the manufacturer provided one study from which it was possible to use the data of 544 people.
+The blood sugar levels in these people were not controlled well enough with metformin in combination with another blood-sugar-lowering tablet besides a flozin.
 In the study, half the participants received the fixed-dose combination insulin glargine / lixisenatide in addition to metformin.
 The other half received metformin and insulin glargine.
 The following results were found after about 30 weeks of treatment:

-What are the advantages of insulin glargine / lixisenatide?
+What are the advantages of the fixed-dose combination insulin glargine / lixisenatide?

-- No advantages were found compared with the standard treatment.
+- There were no advantages compared to the standard treatment.

 What are the disadvantages of insulin glargine / lixisenatide?

-- Gastrointestinal diseases: Here the study suggests that insulin glargine / lixisenatide has a disadvantage.
-In the group that received the fixed-dose combination, about 23 out of 100 people experienced symptoms such as diarrhea, nausea or vomiting.
+- Gastrointestinal diseases: The study suggests that insulin glargine / lixisenatide has a disadvantage here.
+In the group that received this fixed-dose combination, about 23 out of 100 people experienced symptoms such as diarrhea, nausea or vomiting.
 In the group that received insulin glargine, this happened in about 12 out of 100 people.

 - Life expectancy: Over the course of the study, a total of 3 people passed away.